MicrosoftDocs/visualstudio-docs/docs/ide/how-to-unlock-visual-studio.md

 ## To unlock Visual Studio using an online subscription

-To unlock Visual Studio using an MSDN or Visual Studio Team Service subscription associated with a Microsoft account, or a work or school account:
+To unlock Visual Studio using an MSDN or Azure DevOps Services subscription associated with a Microsoft account, or a work or school account:

 1. Click on the **Sign in** button in the upper right corner of the IDE (or go to **File** > **Account Settings** to open the **Account Settings** dialog and click on the **Sign in** button).